Skip to main content

 Maybe and Either and other types of expressions mean the following:

-• when we have the field body:(Either X ^X), it means that when we (de)serialize some type X, we first put one either bit, which is 0 if X is serialized to the same cell, or 1 if it is serialized to the separate cell.
+• When we have the field body:(Either X ^X), it means that when we (de)serialize some type X, we first put one either bit, which is 0 if X is serialized to the same cell, or 1 if it is serialized to the separate cell.

 int_msg_info$0 ihr_disabled:Bool bounce:Bool bounced:Bool